Skip to main content

 Why it matters: Indigenous ranger programs now play a major role in conservation.

-1770: Captain Cook Runs Aground
+1770: Captain Cook runs aground

 Captain James Cook’s HMS Endeavour struck a reef near Cape Tribulation, limping to modern-day Cooktown, showing the reef’s treacherous navigation.